Seals Stadium: Early years

 With two tenants, Seals Stadium was uniquely constructed with three dressing rooms.
 One dressing room was for the visiting team, and one for each of the minor league home teams.
 The stadium had six tower banks for lighting, which were described as the best in minor league baseball at the time.

 Opening with a capacity of 18,600, Seals Stadium had no roof over the grandstands, because of San Francisco's little rainfall during the summertime and the fans' preference to sit in the sun.
-The original uncovered grandstand stretched from foul pole to foul pole and there was uncovered bleacher section in right field.
+The original uncovered grandstand stretched from foul pole to foul pole.
 In some years during its minor league days, a live seal was kept in a water tank underneath the grandstand.
 The field was oriented southeast (home plate to second base), with the right field bleachers bounded by 16th Street.

+The initial dimensions of the outfield were planned to be 364 ft along the left field foul line, 450 ft to center field, and 385 ft to the right field foul line.
+The eventual posted distance to left field was 365 ft.

+For the 1946 season, bleachers were built across the right field area, with the plan to reduce the foul line distance by "about 25 feet".
+The final distance turned out to be posted as 348 ft.
+An inner fence was also constructed across center field, reducing the distance to about 400 ft.

+For the 1951 season, bleachers were built in front of the left field wall, reducing the foul line distance to 347 ft.
+This was done at the behest of the Seals' president, Paul Fagan, and the area was dubbed "Paul's Porch".
+That experiment lasted just the one season, and it was removed in the spring of 1952.